 10A The Pavement, very small garden behind shops.
 Cottage garden planting.

-Norwood School designed by James Cubitt & Partners, 1967-72.
+Norwood School designed by James Cubitt and Partners, 1967-72.
 Buildings in the yellow brick and shuttered concrete.
 Three-storey classroom block on two levels, and lower gymnasium wing.

-New and rehabilitated housing by Lambeth Architect's Department, 1974.
+Housing - new and rehabilitated by Lambeth Architect's Department, 1974.

 Effra runs along it from coming from Hermitage Road to West Norwood.
 It floods sometimes.
 The dip where the road meets Central Road is evident